-Fall will bring a patch of colour with a unique wildflower display, but late fall and winter fills the pannes once again with water and they freeze solid until warmer temperatures once again unlock them and frogs sing.
+Fall will bring a patch of colour with a unique wildflower display, but late fall and winter fill the pannes with water and they freeze solid until warmer temperatures once again unlock them and the frogs sing.

 This range of conditions makes it a tough place to live, and the plant assemblage that has adapted to live here is quite unique.

 Indeed, so special and rare are pannes on fresh water that the habitat is considered one of the rarest in Ontario.
 In fact, it’s considered rare in the world, and is Presqu’ile’s most globally significant habitat.